 Since this is a new program, and the first cohort of students began Fall 2015, we do not have job placement rates yet.

 There is some overlap between our core, required courses and those required for the MPH in Health Systems and Policy, Epidemiology or Quantitative Methods (QNME).
 This is by design, since graduates from our program will need the same core skills, especially in quantitative disciplines such as biostatistics, epidemiology and economics, as first year graduate students in those concentrations.
 The distinction in this program will be primarily in the second year, both in the electives that will be available, as well as in the type of project students will be conducting as part of their 2nd year "Capstone Research" project, which will be similar to a master's thesis research project.
-Those projects will be somewhat more quantitative and empirically-focused than most of the MPH 2nd year fieldwork projects.
+Those projects will be somewhat more quantitative and empirically-focused than most of the MPH 2nd year practicum projects.